Skinimalism: Less Is More in This Skincare Trend

 1. Use Multipurpose Products

 Skincare and cosmetic products target specific concerns in your skin.
 However, you don’t need a product for every concern.
 Instead, you can address several concerns at once with serums.
-For example, Vitamin C serums can target skin aging, hyperpigmentation, and dullness.
+For example, Retinoids that can smooth fine lines, wrinkles, reduce dark spots, fight hyperpigmentation and more.
+Another one is Vitamin C serums can target skin aging, hyperpigmentation, and dullness.
 They also promote collagen production and improve the skin barrier.
 A skinimalism must-have.

 Multipurpose products include ingredients that already work in synergy, so there is no need to be alarmed about adverse reactions.
 Using these can also relieve your wallet and time since you apply it once in your routine, unlike if you use various products.